Disciplinary regulations (students)

 2.1.2 Support

-• All students involved in a disciplinary process can access help and support from the Students’ Union.
-Any student who is invited to a meeting or interview under these Regulations is entitled to be accompanied by a friend or representative from the Students’ Union.
-Legal representation is not permitted.
+- All students involved in a disciplinary process can access help and support from the UWL Students’ Union.
+Any student who is invited to a meeting or interview under these Regulations is entitled to be accompanied by a current registered student at the University or representative from the UWL Students’ Union.
+Legal representation is not permitted except for exceptionally complex cases, to be determined by the University Secretary or designate.
+Appeals against the decision to consider legal representation will be considered by the Deputy Vice-Chancellor or designate.

 3. Breaches of student code of conduct